JudeTe/ptt-image-crawler/README.md

 python crawler.py -b nba --pages 10 --path C:// --dir nba -t 10
 ```

-* P.S.
+P.S.
 If the number of processes and threads is not specified, the default is to use the number of cores in the current system as the number of processes to be used.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.txt file for details.